-Cardiovascular health; relevance of vascular-function markers
+Cardiovascular health: relevance of vascular-function markers

 From industrial, academic and public health perspectives there is an urgent need to substantiate the validity and relevance of diet-sensitive vascular-function (VF) markers of cardiovascular health (CVH).
-The aim of this project is to study how, and to what extent, diet-induced changes in VF markers predict CVH outcomes in humans.
-These questions will be addressed via a multidisciplinary approach aimed at demonstrating and unravelling the mechanistic cause-effect relationships between selected dietary components, VF markers, endothelial (dys)function, blood pressure, organ (dys)function, disease risk and other established cardiovascular risk factors.
+The aim of this project was to study how, and to what extent, diet-induced changes in VF markers predict CVH outcomes in humans.
+These questions were addressed via a multidisciplinary approach aimed at demonstrating and unravelling the mechanistic cause-effect relationships between selected dietary components, VF markers, endothelial (dys)function, blood pressure, organ (dys)function, disease risk and other established cardiovascular risk factors.

-With financial support from DSM and FrieslandCampina, a TKI project was funded to examine, in humans, the relationship between (and underlying mechanisms of) urinary-sulphate excretions and vascular risk.
+With financial support from DSM and FrieslandCampina, an additional project was funded to examine, in humans, the relationship between (and underlying mechanisms of) urinary-sulphate excretions and vascular risk.
 Subjects were provided with a relatively low-sodium, low-potassium diet, for 1 week.
 The diet contained 2.4g of sodium and 2.3g of potassium per day in a 2,500 kcal intake.
 Subsequently, while remaining on the study diet, subjects received, randomly over a 4-week period, capsules with either supplemental sodium (3g per day), supplemental potassium (2.8g per day) or a placebo.

 In a randomised, placebo-controlled, crossover study with 37 untreated (pre)hypertensive subjects, it was clearly demonstrated that doubling the intake of sodium strongly raised blood pressure, while potassium had a beneficial effect.
 Arterial stiffness did not change during the 4-week intervention period.